microlinkhq/www/src/pages/docs/mql/data/type.md

 If you define a valid `type`, it will validate and alter the original value to strictly accomplish the shape.

-In the above case, we have added the `url` type to our `avatar` [data field](/docs/api/getting-started/data-fields), now the service can attach more contextual data.
+In the above case, we have added the <Type children="'url'"/> type to our `avatar` [data field](/docs/api/getting-started/data-fields), now the service can attach more contextual data.

+The same thing happens with `image` and [palette](/docs/api/parameters/palette).

 ```json{3,10}
 {